Murder of Megan Kanka: Murder and trial

 Timmendequas lured Kanka into his house, where he raped her before strangling her with a belt.
 Timmendequas then disposed Kanka's body in nearby Mercer County Park.
 The next day, he confessed to investigators and led police to the site.

 Evidence included bloodstains, hair and fiber samples, as well as a bite mark matching Kanka's teeth on Timmendequas' hand.
 This led to guilty verdicts on all eight charges, including intentional murder, felony kidnapping, four counts of aggravated sexual assault, and two counts of felony murder—causing a death in the course of certain specific felonies.
 The court sentenced Timmendequas to death, and the sentence was upheld by the New Jersey Supreme Court on appeal.
 Congressman Dick Zimmer stated, "I believe he is exactly the kind of predator that the legislature had in mind when it enacted the death penalty."

 Timmendequas remained on death row in New Jersey until December 17, 2007, when the New Jersey Legislature abolished capital punishment in the state.
 As a result, Timmendequas' sentence was commuted to life in prison without the possibility of parole.

 Megan's Law

-One month after the murder, the New Jersey General Assembly passed a series of bills sponsored by Assemblyman Paul Kramer, at the behest of Megan's parents, that would require sex offender registry, with a database tracked by the state, community notification of registered sex offenders moving into a neighborhood and then life in prison for second-time sex offenders.
+One month after the murder, the New Jersey General Assembly passed a series of bills sponsored by Assemblyman Paul Kramer, at the behest of Megan's parents, that would require a sex offender registry with a database tracked by the state, community notification of registered sex offenders moving into a neighborhood, and then life in prison for second-time sex offenders.
 Kramer expressed incredulity at the controversy created by the bills, saying that "Megan Kanka would be alive today" if the bills he proposed had been law.